 - Rick has a different personality and style than me so…hang in there…his follow up plan will also be different

-There’s the problem; Let’s turn our focus to the solution:
+Now that we know the problem, let’s shift our focus to the solution:

 - Create a follow-up plan or method that works with your industry and your personality.

 - Have a library of premium content you can use to provide value in your follow up emails.

 I use the 1-2-3 Method that I learned a while back for following through (this method applies after you’ve given a proposal or presentation).
 Here are the basics: